nsrau/azure-docs.it-it/includes/app-service-mobile-ios-authenticate-app.md

 **Objective-C**:

-1. In Mac aprire _QSTodoListViewController.m_ in Xcode e aggiungere il metodo seguente.
-Modificare _google_ in _accountmicrosoft_, _twitter_, _facebook_ o _microsoftazureactivedirectory_ se non si usa Google come provider di identità.
-Se si usa Facebook, [sarà necessario consentire i domini Facebook all'interno dell'app](https://developers.facebook.com/docs/ios/ios9#whitelist).
+1. On your Mac, open _QSTodoListViewController.m_ in Xcode and add the following method.
+Change _google_ to _microsoftaccount_, _twitter_, _facebook_, or _windowsazureactivedirectory_ if you're not using Google as your identity provider.
+If you use Facebook, [you will need to whitelist Facebook domains in your app](https://developers.facebook.com/docs/ios/ios9#whitelist).

             - (void) loginAndGetData
             {